 The FCC has technical quality standards that define a basic quality of service that cable subscribers are entitled to receive.
 Cable companies serving 1,000 or more subscribers must test semi-annually to demonstrate that they meet these standards.

 What should I do if I'm not receiving good picture quality?

-First check to make sure all the equipment and wiring you own that is connected to the cable wiring works properly, including your TVs, VCRs and converters.
+First check to make sure all the equipment and wiring you own that is connected to the cable wiring works properly, including your TVs and set-top boxes.

 If my problem seems to be with my cable signal, who do I contact to file a complaint?